faradayfan/sygkro/README.md

 > This project is in early development

-**sygkro** is a project templating and synchronization tool written in Go.
+**sygkro** is a project templating and synchronization tool written in Go inspired by [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and [Cruft](https://github.com/cruft/cruft).
 It helps you create, manage, and update projects based on customizable templates, keeping your projects in sync with evolving boilerplate over time.

 ## Table of Contents